The Alarm’s Mike Peters (1959-2025): The musician who just happened to be a Christian

 He came to fame in the early 1980s as the band’s charismatic frontman, and has more recently been known for his charity work, raising funds for fighting cancer, the disease to which he eventually succumbed.

-The Alarm were very much entwined with U2, and Peters could be described as Bono-lite: both were from the Celtic edges of Britain (which very much affected their music); both started in punk and both led their bands.
-They shared at times an agent, stages and fans; and they were both motivated by promoting causes and making a positive difference, outside of as well as through their music.
+The Alarm were very much entwined with U2, and Peters could be described as Bono-lite: both were from the Celtic edges of Britain (which very much affected their music); both started in punk; they both led their bands, sharing at times an agent, stages and fans; and they were both motivated by promoting causes and making a positive difference, outside of the bands as well as through the music.